Reviewed by Sarah Mitchell – Child Passenger Safety Writer & Researcher | Researching car seat safety since 2018 | Last Updated: April 2026

 At What Age Can Kids Stop Using Booster Seats?

-Children can stop using booster seats when they reach 4 feet 9 inches tall.
+Children can when a child can stop using a booster seats when they reach 4 feet 9 inches tall.
 This is usually between ages 8 and 12.
 The seatbelt must fit properly without a booster to ensure safety.
 Height, not just age, determines booster seat use.

 Are Booster Seats Legally Required For 10-year-olds?